Soft and fluffy garlic infused breadsticks covered in melted cheese. Use my step-by-step visuals for perfect garlic breadsticks every time!

 You’ll bake the breadsticks for about 16-17 minutes.
 Remove from the oven, push them together so they’re all touching, and top with shredded cheese.
 Return to the oven for about 4-5 more minutes.

 What you’ll really taste is all the baked-on cheese and the buttery, soft bread.
 These toasty breadsticks are the perfect comfort food accompaniment to your favorite Italian dinner.
-Especially on this 10 degree day we’re having.
-And we’re getting 8 more inches of snow tonight!
-Is it April yet?!
+Dunk the cheesy goodness into marinara sauce, serve alongside a pan of lasagna, a pot of chili, or a bowl of caesar salad.
+You and your family are going to fall in love with this breadstick recipe!

 Go ahead, face your fear of yeast with this simple breadstick recipe.
 Then move onto some gooey cinnamon rolls for breakfast.
 And if you’re afraid of carbs?
 Well… uhh… I can’t help you there.